 Full Disclosure: If you have been reading The Science Dog for any period of time, it is not a surprise to learn that I am not a big fan of dog parks.
 Among trainers, I am certainly not alone in this opinion.
 That said, while I do not frequent them myself, we do have a few clients at my training school who use them and we make sure that they are aware of the safety risks and that they always carefully supervise their dogs if they go.

 Interested in more dog training and behavior myth-busting?
-See Linda Case’s newest book – “Dog Smart: Evidence-based Training with The Science Dog“!
+See Linda Case’s book – “Dog Smart: Evidence-based Training with The Science Dog“!